» Waste Management & Recycling

 UKAS accredits Proficiency Testing (PT) Providers for a range of environmentally related activities including drinking waters, industrial waste water, effluent, agricultural soils and sediments.

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including waters, soils, sediments, fuel and their by-products.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including waters, soils, sediments, fuel and their by-products.

 - Directory of accredited organisations

 - Route to accreditation

 - How to apply